History of Minsk: In the Grand Duchy of Lithuania

 Minsk escaped the Mongol invasion of Rus in 1237–1239.
 However, in later years it was attacked by nomadic invaders from the Golden Horde, who turned many principalities of disintegrated Kievan Rus' into their vassal states.
 Trying to avoid the Tatar yoke, the Principality of Minsk sought protection from Lithuanian princes to the west, who had been consolidating their power in the region.
 In 1242 Minsk became a part of the expanding Grand Duchy of Lithuania.
 It was annexed peacefully and local elites enjoyed high ranking in the society of the Grand Duchy.
-For instance, a treaty between Grand Duchy of Lithuania and the city of Novgorod was signed for Lithuanian Prince Gediminas by Vasily, the then ruler of Minsk.
+For instance, a treaty between Lithuania and the Novgorod Republic was signed for Lithuanian Prince Gediminas by Vasily, the then ruler of Minsk.

-In 1441 Lithuanian prince Kazimierz IV Jagiellon included Minsk into a list of cities enjoying certain privileges.
+In 1441 Lithuanian prince Casimir IV Jagiellon included Minsk into a list of cities enjoying certain privileges.
 During the reign of his son Aleksander Jagiellon Minsk received its town privileges (Magdeburg law) in 1499.
 The city was governed by a magistrate headed by an appointed governor, usually an influential local landlord.

 By 1450 Minsk was among 15 largest cities of the Grand Duchy of Lithuania with about the population of 5,000.
 It was an important and wealthy trading city profiting from its favourable location.
 It was on the ancient trading roads connecting Smolensk and Moscow in the east to Poland and Central Europe in the west, and linking Novgorod and Vilnius in the north and northwest respectively with Ukraine.
 Historical records suggest that Minsk contributed large sums to the treasury of the Grand Duchy.

 Minsk was often a target for foreign invasions.
 In 1505 it was raided by Crimean Khanate army, in 1508 besieged by the troops of Muscovy, who also raided the vicinity of Minsk in 1514 and 1519.
 To restore the wealth of the city, Sigismund II Augustus extended town privileges in 1552, allowing trade fairs, and transferred some agricultural lands around the city to Minsk.